With Country, I am better, healthier, whole.

 Always was.
 Always will be.

 Despite what happened on October 14 2023, I still gratefully accept the invitation of the Uluru Statement from the Heart.
-Voice.
-Treaty.
-Truth.

-Nigel Featherstone is an Australian novelist, librettist, short-story writer, freelancer, and music collaborator.
-His most recent novel, My Heart is a Little Wild Thing, was published by Ultimo Press (Hardie Grant) in 2022.
-It has been described as ‘Epic in its intimacy–a triumph of a book’ (Peter Polites), ‘A remarkable look at Australian masculinity and its meaning’ (Newtown Review of Books), and ‘Yearning and intimate’ (West Australian).
 Nigel’s war novel, Bodies of Men, was published by Hachette Australia in 2019.
-It was longlisted for the 2020 ARA Historical Novel Prize, shortlisted for the 2020 ACT Book of the Year, shortlisted in the 2019 Queensland Literary Awards, and received a 2019 Canberra Critics Circle Award.
-His short stories have appeared in numerous literary journals such as the Review of Australian Fiction, Meanjin, Overland, and Island.
-Nigel also writes for the stage: as commissioned by the Hume Conservatorium, he wrote the libretto for The Weight of Light (music by James Humberstone), which was developed by The Street Theatre and had its world premiere in 2018.
-He is the founder of Hell Herons, a spoken-word/music collective that is currently working on its debut album.
-As a freelance writer, Nigel’s work has appeared in a variety of mastheads and journals, including the Sydney Morning Herald, Guardian Australia, and the Chicago Quarterly Review.
-Nigel has been supported by artsACT, Create NSW, and Creative Australia (formerly the Australia Council for the Arts).
+It was longlisted for the 2020 ARA Historical Novel Prize, shortlisted for the 2020 ACT Book of the Year, and shortlisted in the 2019 Queensland Literary Awards.
+His short works - prose and poetry - have appeared in numerous literary journals, including Review of Australian Fiction, Meanjin, Kill Your Darlings, Griffith Review, Overland, Rabbit, Island, The Millions, and The Chicago Quarterly Review.
+As commissioned by the Hume Conservatorium, Nigel wrote the libretto for The Weight of Light, which was developed by The Street Theatre and had its world premiere in 2018.
+As a freelancer, Nigel’s work has appeared in a variety of mastheads and journals, including the Sydney Morning Herald, Guardian Australia, and the Canberra Times.
+He has been supported by artsACT, Create NSW, and Creative Australia.
 In 2022, Nigel was named the ACT Artist of the Year.

-More detail below.
+More below.

 1.